National League West: Membership timeline

-Division champions
+Champions by year

 Before the forming of a third division in both leagues in 1994, the winners of each division competed in a best-of-five series, with the series being lengthened by two possible games in 1985 to a best-of-seven series, dubbed the "League Championship Series" to determine the winner of the league pennant.
 This format was to be changed in 1994, though it was not carried out until 1995 due to the 1994–95 Major League Baseball strike that started on August 12, 1994.
 There was the addition of two further teams in the playoffs in each league.
 This has led to the creation of a "Division Series" round of the playoffs, in which two best-of-five series are conducted to determine the participants of the League Championship Series.
 As before, the winners of each league's pennant compete in the best-of-seven World Series to determine the champion of Major League Baseball.